explosion/spaCy/website/docs/api/architectures.md

 ### spacy.EmptyKB.v1 {#EmptyKB}

-A function that creates a default, empty Knowledge Base from a [`Vocab`](/api/vocab) instance.
+A function that creates a default, empty `KnowledgeBase` from a [`Vocab`](/api/vocab) instance.

 | Name                   | Type | Description                                                               |